SmokeTag/Calculadora/README.md

 # PyQt5 Calculator Project

 ## Overview
-This project is a graphical calculator application developed in Python using the **PyQt5** library.
+This project is a calculator application developed in Python using the **PyQt5** library.
 It supports two modes: **Normal** and **Scientific**, allowing users to perform basic and advanced mathematical operations.
 The project is designed with **Object-Oriented Programming (OOP)** principles, separating the user interface from the logic for better maintainability and scalability.

 ## Features
 - **Mode Selection**: Switch between Normal and Scientific modes via a menu without opening a new window.
 - **Normal Mode**:
   - Numeric buttons (0-9), decimal point, and basic operations (+, -, *, /).
-  - "=" button to evaluate expressions and "Clear" button to reset.
+  - "=" button to evaluate expressions and "Clear" button to reset and "<-" button to delete the last character.
   - Display area for expressions and results.
 - **Scientific Mode**:
   - All Normal mode features.